kheller18/data-structures-algorithms/questions/softwareEngineering.md

     ![spiral model](../images/software-engineering/spiral.png)

 15. What is baseline in Software Development?
-    + A baseline is a software development milestone and reference point marked by the completion or delivery of one or more software deliverables.
+    + `Baseline`: is a software development milestone and reference point marked by the completion or delivery of one or more software deliverables.
 The main objective of the baseline is to decrease and regulate vulnerability, or project weaknesses that can easily damage the project and lead to uncontrollable changes.

 16. What is SRS?
-    + SRS is a formal report that serves as a representation of software that allows customers to assess whether it meets their needs.
+    + `SRS`: is a formal report that serves as a representation of software that allows customers to assess whether it meets their needs.
 It is a list of requirements for a certain software product, program, or set of apps that execute specific tasks in a specific environment.
 It also includes user needs for a system, as well as precise system requirements specifications.
 Depending on who is writing it, it fulfils a variety of purposes.

 17. What are CASE tools?
-    + CASE tools are a collection of software application programs that automate SDLC tasks.
+    + `CASE tools`: are a collection of software application programs that automate SDLC tasks.
 Analysis tools, Design tools, Project management tools, Database Management tools, and Documentation tools are a few of the CASE tools available to simplify various stages of the Software Development Life Cycle.

 18. What are Verification and Validation?
     + `Verification`: The process of ensuring that software accomplishes its objectives without defects is known as verification.
 It's the procedure for determining whether the product being developed is correct or not.
 It determines whether the resulting product meets our specifications.
 It is mainly focused on functionality.